stanford-dancebreak/stanford-dancebreak.github.io/content/info/local.md

 practice styles taught in Richard Powers’ Social Dance class series, learn choreographed dances (Bohemian National Polka, Romany Polka, Cross-Step Mixer, Bus Stop, Tokyo Polka, etc.), learn new moves, and have fun with us at Dancebreak!
-Additionally, we have intro-courses taught by our members from time to time, [subscribe to our mailing list][dancebreak] to hear about upcoming classes.
+Each week, we have a beginner-friendly workshop followed by two hours of open social dancing with pizza!
+[Subscribe to our mailing list][dancebreak] to hear about upcoming classes.
 Beginners are always welcome :)

 When/Where: Usually Mondays, 7:30 - 10:30 pm in Roble 113 (large gym).
 We have a beginner-friendly lesson from 7:30 - 8:30 followed by a two-hour DJ'd social dance with free pizza!